web-platform-tests/rfcs/rfcs/docker_github_registry.md

 The following are the benefits of using the GitHub registry for hosting:

 - It is [hosted on GitHub](https://github.com/web-platform-tests/wpt/packages) together with the wpt repository.
-- Publishing is possible by any project member who has the write permissions to the repository.
 - Publishing is possible [via GitHub Actions](https://github.com/web-platform-tests/wpt/blob/master/.github/workflows/docker.yml):

     - The workflow can be manually invoked,